Skip to main content

 11. for foreign nationals: has knowledge of the Polish language certified in accordance with the relevant regulations or has completed a first-, second- or long-cycle programme in the field of Polish Language and Literature Studies, or is a sworn / certified Polish-language translator.

-The position of head in nursery schools and primary schools, except special schools, may also be taken by an appointed or chartered teacher who has a Bachelor's (licencjat / inżynier or equivalent) degree (awarded upon completion of a first-cycle programme), a teaching qualification and the qualifications required of teachers in a given type of institution; see also Chapter 9.2, Conditions of Service for Teachers Working in Early Childhood and School Education).
+The position of head in nursery schools and primary schools, except special schools, may also be taken by an appointed or chartered teacher who has completed a first-cycle (Bachelor’s degree) programme (leading to a licencjat / inżynier or an equivalent degree) and a teacher training programme, and has the qualifications required of teachers in a given type of institution; see also Chapter 9.2, Conditions of Service for Teachers Working in Early Childhood and School Education).
 Other requirements are the same as for teachers with a Master's degree.

 The position of school head may also be taken by a person who is not a teacher but fulfils all of the following requirements: